YZT-Arsit/YZT-Arsit.github.io/_tabs/about.md

 I am most interested in roles where I can contribute to:

-- Machine learning and algorithm engineering for real-world products
+- **Machine Learning / Algorithm Engineering**
+- **Research Engineering**
+- **Applied AI Systems**
+- **Quantitative Research Engineering**

+I am especially interested in roles involving one or more of the following:

+- data-centric modeling and evaluation
-- Retrieval, ranking, and knowledge-intensive system design
+- retrieval, ranking, and knowledge-intensive systems
-- Applied AI for security, search, or enterprise intelligence
+- robust LLM applications and agent workflows
+- quantitative modeling, backtesting, and systematic experimentation
-- Research-to-production collaboration in high-standard engineering teams
+- research-to-engineering collaboration in high-standard teams

 ---
 Feel free to reach out via [Email](mailto:yangzhaoting21@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/zhaoting-yang).